TartanLlama/trashheap/issues.md

 title: Issues
 ---

-We currently have no issues.
+we currently have no issues

-If you [send us your trash](/submit), maybe we will have issues soon.
+if you [send us your trash](/submit), maybe we will have issues soon